paperslove/ahktwitchemotes/README.md

 # Autohotkey script for easier/lazy twitch.tv chatters
-Small script to help you spam your favourite chats
+Small script to help you spam your favourite chats, also easier to copypasta